sass/sass/doc-src/SASS_REFERENCE.md

   This defaults to the working directory and, in Rack, Rails, or Merb, whatever `:template_location` is.

+{#filesystem_importer-option} `:filesystem_importer`
+: A {Sass::Importers::Base} subclass used to handle plain string load paths.
+  This should import files from the filesystem.
+  It should be a Class object inheriting from {Sass::Importers::Base}
+  with a constructor that takes a single string argument (the load path).
+  Defaults to {Sass::Importers::Filesystem}.

 {#line_numbers-option} `:line_numbers`
 : When set to true, causes the line number and file where a selector is defined to be emitted into the compiled CSS